Sharper Security is set in the near future, decades, not centuries.

 Sam uses lots of expert systems, many of which he developed himself.
 Policía La Raza doesn't have the resources (nor the past technical experience) for expert systems that Sharper Security has, but Garcia uses an expert system combined with a modern touch-screen table to explore possible attack routes on the Sharper Security prison.
 Their other expert systems tend to be more internally focused, designed to help the Council members retain power.

-You can even create an expert system for something like excercise for older adults.
+You can even create an expert system for something like exercise for older adults.

 Smart Glasses, wearable computing